es0/MemCap/README.md

 # MemCap
-Powershell wrapper for live memory capture using Winpmem
+Quick and dirty powershell wrapper for live memory capture using Winpmem

+## To-Do:
+ - Make more robust
+ - Update winpmem
+ - Other improvements?